ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/export-database.markdown

 ﻿# Export Database to a .ravendbdump file

 A `.ravendbdump` file is RavenDB's format for exporting/importing a database, with backward compatibility between RavenDB versions.
-To export a `.ravendbdump` file, we need an existing database.
+To export a `.ravendbdump` file, we need an existing source database which you can then import into an empty destination database.

  In this page: